-\textbf{Pointwise MLP methods} As a pioneering work, PointNet~\cite{qi2017pointnet} proposes to exploit shared MLP and symmetric aggregation function to directly process the point cloud.
-Pointwise features are learned independently from MLP that is shared over points, and global features are extracted by a max-pooling operation to achieve permutation invariance.
-PointNet++~\cite{qi2017pointnet++} designs a hierarchical network to further capture neighborhood information for each point.
-Local geometric features are learned by applying PointNet on local groups of points.
-To enrich local region features, PointWeb~\cite{zhao2019pointweb} constructs a locally fully-linked web by connecting points in neighborhood region.
-Then MLP-based adaptive feature adjustment (AFA) module that learns contextual information from the region is formulated through the web.
-ShellNet~\cite{zhang2019shellnet} partitions the point cloud with a set of concentric spherical shells, and features of points in each shell are encoded by MLP and summarized by max pooling.
-However, although MLP is an appropriate solution to handle irregular data, these methods are overly dependent on it.
-Encoding with only MLP makes a network hard to converge well with generalization capability.
-In our case, we apply discrete convolution after MLP produces voxelized features.
-Thus, MLP can focus on feature mapping and discrete convolution learns high-level encoding in fixed grids.
+\textbf{Pointwise MLP methods.} As a pioneering work, PointNet~\citep{qi2017pointnet} proposes to exploit shared MLPs and the symmetric aggregation function to process the point cloud directly.
+Pointwise features are learned independently from an MLP that is shared over points, and global features are extracted by a max-pooling operation to achieve permutation invariance.
+PointNet++~\citep{qi2017pointnet++} designs a hierarchical network to further capture neighborhood information for each point.
+Local geometric features are learned by applying PointNet to local groups of points.
+Furthermore, several other methods~\citep{wang2019dynamic,liu2019densepoint,li2018so, zhang2019shellnet} basically adopt the MLP shared for grouped points and aggregate the features with diverse functions.
+However, shared MLPs that directly transform point features are limited to capturing spatial-variant information, as mentioned by \cite{xu2021paconv}.